 There may also be extraintestinal features of the disease present such as; uveitis, scleritis, arthritis, erythema nodosum, pyoderma gangrenosum and mouth ulcers.

 To confirm a diagnosis of UC patients will undergo a detailed history and examination.
-This will then be followed by blood tests which would include an FBC for anaemia, U & E’s, LFT’S, amylase for pancreatitis and CRP/ESR for inflammation.
+This will then be followed by blood tests which would include an FBC for anaemia, U & Es, LFTs, amylase for pancreatitis, CRP for infection and ESR for inflammation.
 Faecal calprotectin levels can also be assessed, as it is a sensitive marker for inflammation of the bowel and distinguishes between IBD and IBS.
-Endoscopy and CT scans can also be utilised to assist with diagnosis and the assess the severity of the condition.
+Endoscopy and CT scans can also be utilised to assist with diagnosis and to assess the severity of the condition.

 Treatment is dependent on the severity and location of disease.
 Severe disease requires urgent intravenous steroids and ‘rescue’ therapy with anti-TNF-alpha agents or ciclosporin – although some patients may require emergency colectomy.
-Mild-moderate disease is managed step-wise with a variety of inflammatory agents such as aminosalicylates, corticosteroids, anti-TNF-alpha agents and thiopurines.
+Mild to moderate disease is managed step-wise with a variety of inflammatory agents such as aminosalicylates, corticosteroids, anti-TNF-alpha agents and thiopurines.